Learn how to spot suspicious mail and how to protect yourself and your employees from snail mail threats.

 Working with our military commander, the Navy base’s security people and our headquarters, we quickly instituted a series of added force protection security procedures.
 We prepared for subsequent terrorist attacks, and we prepared for the worst, although we had no idea what was coming next.

 What came next was the anthrax letters.
 The deadly letters went out on September 18, 2001.
-Although I had chemical, biological and nuclear security training while serving in the U.S. Navy, I worked with the local FBI office, the Postal Inspection Service, the Center for Disease Control, and other law enforcement and security agencies in an attempt to learn about and counter this new anthrax threat.
+Although I had chemical, biological, and nuclear security training while serving in the U.S. Navy, I worked with the local FBI office, the Postal Inspection Service, the Center for Disease Control, and other law enforcement and security agencies in an attempt to learn about and counter this new anthrax threat.

-As we oversaw defense contractors located in three states, we had military and civilian employees duty-stationed at the contractor’s plants, as well as on several military bases.
+As we oversaw defense contractors located in three states, we had military and civilian employees duty-stationed at the contractors’ plants, as well as on several military bases.
 Like the rest of the country, our people were afraid to open the mail.
 I prepared an anti-terrorist briefing that included information on the anthrax mail threat and I went on the road to visit our many field offices.

-Inhalational may be contracted by breathing in spores in a closed space.
+It may be contracted by breathing in spores in a closed space.
 It first appears as flu-like symptoms, such as fever, malaise, fatigue, cough, and mild chest discomfort followed by severe respiratory distress.

 GSA’s general precautions for mail handling are:

 - Examine unopened envelopes/packages and look for suspicious features.

 - Handle incoming mail in a designated separate area.